BoaN235/hephaestus-3D-printer/README.md

   2. reprinting evreyting 20 times - 24 hours 150+ hours printing
   3. getting the thing to move **correctly** - 6 hours

-### building the base
+### building the base/frame
-  When I was building the frame I put it onto the wood however the wood started to warp becuase I did a bad job cutting it with a jigsaw
+  When I was building the frame I put it onto the wood however the wood started to warp becuase I did a bad job cutting it with a jigsaw so I eventualy had to remove that part as it warped.
+The frame however worked well and was pretty easy to put together after I cut the alumuinum extrusions.

+### Printed Parts/Smaller Mechanisms
+  pain

+### software and movment
+  more pain

 ![20250417_101342](https://github.com/user-attachments/assets/2e46a380-42bb-45ab-a521-ca9784ea6a7a)
 ![20250415_152838](https://github.com/user-attachments/assets/c8566771-8195-4533-83f5-7e39ba03d3ff)